Australia Awards students arriving in Australia

 - academic transcripts

 At this meeting you will be assisted with banking arrangements, Overseas Student Health Cover and scholarship stipend information.
-You will also be introduced to the Housing Office at the University to assist with finding permanent accommodation.

 The right permanent accommodation in Perth can take some time to find, so please be aware that your first few days should be focused on securing stable accommodation.
 If you wish to stay on campus, we recommend you make enquiries as soon as possible as on-campus accommodation is in high demand.
 Enquiries should also be made with Crawley Village to establish if postgraduate accommodation near the campus is available.